Table of Contents

 If you are having trouble getting started, seek the help of a social worker or counselor skilled in working with people with cancer, or talk to a spiritual leader you trust.
 Often, you are both scared.
 Just admitting your fear may be enough to get the conversation started.
 Among the most important discussions are those involving hopes about living life.
 For example, you may want to discuss thoughts about being with family, quality of life, being at home, and making peace with your circumstances, to mention a few.
 Perhaps these can be uplifting conversations that give you both a sense of peace.

 As you think about losing your loved one, there are specific things you can do to take care of yourself.
 You may want to:

 - Give yourself permission to take a break from your sadness.
-It is okay to laugh or have fun in order to relieve the stress and tension that grief brings into our lives.
+It is OK to laugh or have fun in order to relieve the stress and tension that grief brings into our lives.

 - Relax your expectations of yourself.
-You may not be able to do all the things you are used to doing and that is okay.
+You may not be able to do all the things you are used to doing and that is OK.

 - Remember that everyone goes through this process in their own way and at their own pace.
 There is no “right” way.

 - The loss of a loved one can be a roller coaster of emotions and deep sadness is a normal response.
 If you feel a deep sense of guilt, thoughts of suicide, can’t stop thinking about death or dying, or can’t function in your daily life, please seek the help of a professional counselor.